 4. Loop11

 Loop11 is one of the most popular usability testing and UX research tools to validate your concepts and improve products.
-The platform comes with advanced features to test your prototype, product information architecture, and benchmark your products.
+The platform comes with advanced features to test your prototype, product information architecture, and benchmarking.

 You can do all this in both moderated and unmoderated testing environments.
 It also offers a participant panel to help you find testers easily and produce results in hours.